-Did you know that every state has their own laws around education and homeschooling?
+Did you know that every state has its own laws around education and homeschooling?

-Some states, like Texas, have very low regulation and are considered to be homeschool friendly.
-At the state level, places like New York, have very high regulation around homeschooling.
+Some states, like Texas, have very low regulations and are considered to be homeschool friendly.
+At the state level, places like New York, have very high regulations around homeschooling.

 This is Not Legal Advice

-Before we move forward, we need to mention that we’re not lawyers and this information should not be construed as legal advice.
+Please note that we’re not lawyers, and this information should not be construed as legal advice.
 At HomeSchool ThinkTank, we strive to connect you with the information that you need as you homeschool your children.

 We believe that a child’s education is always the responsibility of the parent.
 However, when you homeschool your children, then your child’s education is legally your responsibility.
 As a result, you’ll want to know your state’s homeschool law.

 We’ve pulled together a list of links that you’ll find helpful as you try to understand your state’s homeschool laws.